DataSenseiAryan/CampaignDb/README.md

 # Feature Engineering and basic Modelling
-for customer segmentation based on transaction data of multi game betting site.
+for customer segmentation based on transaction data of betting sites containing various video games.